in a partly foreign owned Thai limited company

 Control and directors in a Thai company

-The current practice is still that most foreigners (small and medium-sized businesses SMB's) operate restricted or prohibited businesses in Thailand through majority Thai owned but foreign controlled limited companies, but articles in the press about a possible crack down on illegal foreign run Thai companies will keep coming back (sample article 2007/ sample 2012) and possible changes to the 1999 Foreign Business Act (sample amendments) is still point of discussion in the Thai government.
+The current practice is still that most foreigners (small and medium-sized businesses SMB's) operate restricted or prohibited businesses in Thailand through majority Thai owned but foreign controlled limited companies, but articles in the press about a possible crack down on illegal foreign run Thai companies keep coming back.
+A few samples of many: sample article in 2007/ sample article in 2012 / sample article in 2017, and possible changes to the 1999 Foreign Business Act (sample amendments) show it is still point of discussion in the Thai government.